Nerbjerb/moovmii/replit.md

 - Live N/W train arrivals at Broadway-Astoria station (R05) displayed with up to 3 upcoming trains per direction
 - Each direction card shows only one line (N or W) based on which has the earliest arrival
 - All arrival times in a card belong to the same train line (no mixed N/W arrivals)
-- Zero-minute arrivals render as "Now" with adjusted typography (60px vs 85px for main display)
+- Zero-minute arrivals display "1 Min" to indicate trains arriving imminently

 **NYC Timezone Handling**
 - All weather times displayed in NYC Eastern Time (America/New_York)